Poofjunior/ArduinoNXTProjects/README.md

 ArduinoNXTProjects
 ======================

-A collection of code (that works!)
+A collection of code that interfaces the (Arduino 1.0+ compatible) mindsensors library with the Arduino.